gardenjs/gardenjs/README.md

 ```

 ### Configure Garden with project-specific settings
 With the garden.config.js you have various options to customize Garden to suit your project.
 Take a look at the file for a quick overview of the options already implemented.
-Here you can also make your own individual adjustments with JavaScript, e.g. to output your components in Garden with your created themes.
+Here you can also make your own individual adjustments with JavaScript, e.g. to switch between your different themes.

 ### Open Garden

 Open Garden in the browser via `http://localhost:<serverport>/garden`.
-The server port is defined in the `rabbit.config.json` file, e.g. 3010.
+The server port is defined in `garden.config.js`, the default setting is 3010.
 <br><br>

 ## Output of components (and pages) and add variants or states